izmailoff/MongoDB-Schema-Analyzer/README.md

     java -jar target/scala-2.12/mongodbschema_2.12-0.0.3-one-jar.jar <collection name>

 Connection properties can be set in default.props.
+To change connection settings at runtime add `default.props` file to your current directory similar to one found in `src/main/resources/props`.

 Tests and Examples
 ====================